Social media has too many things to offer to brands and users. That’s why if you want your audience to reciprocate, you need to mention it explicitly.

 Sometimes, your call-to-action needs to focus on brand values and providing quality content.
 The result will indirectly attribute customers to place your product above your competition because they align with your values.

-SocialPilot, a social media scheduling tool, has a custom CTA button that can be added to your organic Facebook and GMB posts!
+SocialPilot, a social media management tool, has a custom CTA button that can be added to your organic Facebook and GMB posts!
 Like you saw, CTAs help you grab your audience’s attention and result in improved conversions.

 Here’s an example of how you can add a CTA to your Facebook post.